MagicKrol/C64-NewLands/README.md

 Exploration - How effective ship is in finding or scouting islands.
 Load - how many resources can ship hold in a storage (including loaded guns)
 Guns - how many guns can a ship use in a battle
-Hull - represents ship condition and how difficult it is to destroy a ship
+Condition - represents ship's and crew's condition and how difficult it is to destroy a ship
 Wood cost - as the name says.
 Shipyard - shipyard required level to construct a ship